In Him Ministries:

 Nehemiah used the different terms interchangeably.
 He wrote these verses with an almost prophetic eye toward the future when some groups would come along and falsely claim that there were two different covenants when in fact, there is just one.
 The Jews have always known this and it has been the consistent teaching of the Church throughout most of its history.
 Only a few small groups have come along (mostly Sabbatarians) that teach that there are two separate laws.
 The Seventh-day Adventists have a special need for this to be true since their entire system stands or falls on its meaning.

-In these verses, Nehemiah is reading to the people from the Law that they had not heard read their entire lifetimes.
+In Nehemiah 8, Nehemiah was reading to the people from the Law that they had not heard read their entire lifetimes due to their captivity in Babylon.
 Nehemiah wanted to restore the people to a lifestyle of covenant-keeping.
-Notice, the passage uses the terms interchangeably, leaving no doubt about what the covenant can be called.
-The terms that are used are: “The book of the Law of Moses” i.e. the Mosaic Covenant (verse 1); “the Law” (verse 2); “The book of the law” (verse 3); and the book of the “Law of God” (verses 8, 18).
+Notice that the passage uses a number of terms interchangeably, leaving no doubt about what the covenant can be called.
+The terms that are used are: “The book of the Law of Moses” i.e. the Mosaic Covenant (Neh.
+8:1); “the Law” (Neh.
+8:2); “The book of the law” (Neh.
+8:3); and the book of the “Law of God” (Neh.
+8:8, 18).

 The Old Testament is clear - there is no difference between “the Law of God” and the “Law of Moses.”